Navigating Mediation Rosters: A Practitioner’s Guide

 Attendees, including emerging mediators, will be able to:

-About Bridget O’Connell, Esq.
+About Bridget O’Connell

 Bridget M. O’Connell, Esq. works as a Court Attorney Referee and Alternative Dispute Resolution Coordinator for the New York State Courts’ 5th, 6th, 7th and 8th Judicial Districts and the Court of Claims through the Office of Court Administration’s Division of ADR.